roboconf/roboconf.github.io/en/user-guide/configuring-an-agent.md

 ---

 Once the agent has been installed, you have to configure it.
-If the target is a IaaS (a cloud infrastructure), you only have to specify one thing, the IaaS type (or target ID).
+If the target is a IaaS (a cloud infrastructure), you only have to specify one thing, the target ID.
 All the other parameters will be set dynamically by the DM or the IaaS itself.

 The agent comes with a default configuration that needs to be updated.
 Even if the configuration is wrong, the agent will keep on running (in a degraded mode).